mar1akc/OLIM-for-Lorenz63/README.md

 [2] M. Cameron, Construction of the quasi-potential for linear SDEs using false quasi-potentials and a geometric recursion, arXiv:1801.00327

 [3] M. Cameron and S. Yang, Computing the quasipotential for highly dissipative and chaotic SDEs.
-An application to stochastic Lorenz'63, submitted, arXiv:
+An application to stochastic Lorenz'63, resubmitted, arXiv:1809.09987v2

 [4] M. Heymann, E. Vanden-Eijnden, Pathways of maximum likelihood for rare events in non-equilibrium systems, application to nucleation in the presence of shear, Phys.
 Rev. Lett.
 100, 14, 140601 (2007)